celery/ceps/draft/celery-5-high-level-architecture.rst

     due to lack of memory or a bug.
   * Any number of unaccounted failure modes.

-Therefore, Celery must be fault tolerant and gracefully degrade it's operation when failures occur.
+Therefore, Celery must be fault tolerant and gracefully degrade its' operation when failures occur.

 Graceful Degradation